Celebrating 100 Years of Royal Far West

 Why we ride

-Royal Far West’s (RFW) mission is to improve the health and wellbeing of country children.
+Royal Far West’s mission is to improve the health and wellbeing of children living in rural and remote communities.

-Every Australian child deserves the right to access quality health, education and development services, but sadly country children and families face disadvantage of distance and a lack of available services.
-Currently, some children in regional and remote Australia are waiting up to six years to see a paediatrician or being told there are no services at all.
+Every Australian child deserves access to quality health, education and developmental care – but for many country kids, distance and a lack of local services stand in the way.
+In some regions, children are waiting up to six years to see a paediatrician or are told there are no services available at all.

-RFW is a specialist child development service providing vital supports to improve the health and wellbeing of country children.
-In May 2025, we'll be riding to connect even more country kids with the critical developmental assessments, services and support they need to thrive.
+In May 2026, we’ll be riding to connect even more country children with the assessments, therapies and supports they need to thrive.

 Who we ride for